Program Mission and Goals

 Goal 1: Recruit, matriculate, and retain highly qualified students who complete the Master of Medical Science degree program within the College of Medicine at UTHSC.

-The program continuously evaluates its success in recruiting, matriculating, and retaining highly qualified students within the UTHSC College of Medicine.
-Applicant qualifications are assessed using key academic metrics, including undergraduate GPA, science GPA, and PA-CAT scores, alongside ongoing analysis of student performance data.
+The UTHSC Physician Assistant Program is committed to recruiting, matriculating, and supporting highly qualified students within the College of Medicine.
+Applicant strength is evaluated using key academic indicators, including undergraduate GPA, science GPA, and PA-CAT scores, along with ongoing review of student performance throughout the program.

 | Graduated Classes | |||